-Amelia is an art historian, photographer, writer, and dabbler in painting with an M.A. in medieval art history.
+Amelia is an art historian, photographer, writer, and occasional visual artist with an M.A. in medieval art history.
 She seeks to create relevant platforms for medieval art to be discussed, displayed and enjoyed.
-Visit her blog to see new film photos or to delve into the artistic landscape of the Middle Ages.
+Visit her blog to see new film photos, or learn something new on #medievalmonday on her Instagram.

 After a year in London, Amelia now lives with her husband, Zac, and their cat, Heloise, in the sultry lands of South Carolina.
 Heloise, also known as Weezy, is Amelia's forever muse.

 Interested in collaborating?
 Send Amelia an email by clicking the cute lil envelope above.

 "#MetGala In All Its Glory," Medieval Art Research, The Courtauld Institute of Art, 14 May 2018.

 "10 Must-See Temporary Exhibitions This Summer," Medieval Art Research, The Courtauld Institute of Art, 27 April 2018.

 Salt Volume I, St Luke's Kentish Town, London, UK, April 2017.

 2018: North Charleston Arts Festival, Juried Photography Exhibition, North Charleston, SC.